Leniency Designs: An Operator's Manual

-The unbiasedness property of UJIVE hinges on the fact that it uses leave-out estimation to directly estimate relative leniency $\tilde{\ell}_i$ accounting for controls through the residualized $\tilde{z}_i$.
-Leave-out estimation of absolute leniency $\ell_i$, in contrast, tends to work poorly when the number of covariates is large.
-In particular, \textcite{PhHa77,aik99} propose an estimator known as JIVE (the jackknife IV estimator) that constructs a leave-out estimate of the absolute leniency and uses it as an instrument in a regression with covariates.
-By the Frisch-Waugh-Lovell theorem, this is equivalent to 2SLS without controls and instrumenting with least squares residuals from the regression of the leave-out absolute leniency estimate on the controls.
-Concretely, in a case with one year of data, the residuals of the leave-out absolute leniency are created by subtracting off the average leave-out-leniency estimates for observations in the art unit that handles application $i$---but this is just the (non-leave-out) average patent-granting rate of the art unit, which depends on the treatment status of application $i$.
+To see this problem of classic JIVE simply, consider the case of just one cohort so the covariates consist of art unit fixed effects.
+The JIVE absolute leniency estimate of application $i$ is then the average leave-out patent-granting rate of examiner assigned to $i$.
+We regress these on art-unit fixed effects using ordinary least squares, and take the residuals.
+The fitted value is the average of the leave-out patent-granting rates in the art unit assigned to $i$.
+Crucially, because leave-out patent-granting rates for all other cases handled by $i$'s examiner depend on the treatment of application $i$, the average of the leave-out rates is the same as the overall (non-leave-out) average rate of the art unit (the average leniency of all examiners in the art unit).

+Specifically, consider an examiner $j$ working in a given art unit, who handles $n_{j}$ cases $\mathcal{J}$.
+The sum of the leave-out rates for this examiner is $\sum_{i\in\mathcal{J}}\left(\frac{1}{n_{j}-1}(\sum_{i'\in\mathcal{J}}x_{i'}-x_{i})\right)= \frac{1}{n_{j}-1}\left(n_{j}\sum_{i'\in\mathcal{J}}x_{i'}-\sum_{i\in\mathcal{J}}x_{i}\right)=\sum_{i\in\mathcal{J}}x_{i}$---just the overall number of cases granted by $j$.
+Consequently, summing leave-out rates for all examiners working in the art unit and dividing by the number of total cases gives the average patent-granting rate of the art unit.
+Thus, the residualized JIVE leniency takes the leave-out patent-granting rate of examiner assigned to $i$, and subtracts the overall patent-granting rate of the art unit, which depends on the treatment status of application $i$.